yangm-22/yangm-22/README.md

 ## Hello, I'm Melody!

-🎓 I am a third-year student studying Mechatronics and Biomedical Engineering at McMaster University
+🎓 I am a fourth-year student studying Mechatronics and Biomedical Engineering at McMaster University

 💻 You will find some projects in my repositories here on GitHub